NeetaCode/Practice_Problems/README.md

 # Find Index of First Occurrence in String.py:
 #Given two strings, find the first position where the second string (needle) appears in the first string (haystack).
 Return that index, or -1 if it doesn’t appear.

-# Contains Duplicate.py
-#This code checks if a list contains any duplicate values.
-It uses a set to track seen numbers and returns True if a duplicate is found; otherwise, it returns False.